 King Cobra is really the king of Western Ghats mountains and also is the world’s longest venomous snake found in India.
 The king cobra lives in dense highland forest of Western Ghats of Karnataka and Kerala but also distributed across the Indian subcontinent.

-Malabar Pit Viper is one of the venomous pit viper species of snake, endemic to the Western Ghats mountains and more commonly encountered during the monsoon months with different colour patterns like brown, green, yellow and orange.
+Malabar Pit Viper is one of the venomous pit viper species of snake, endemic to the Western Ghats and more commonly encountered during the monsoon months with different colour patterns like brown, green.

 Heterometrus swammerdami is the largest scorpion species found in India, Its sting can causes local pain, swelling and fever.
 The giant forest scorpions are mostly found in the rainforests of the southern Western Ghats.